-However, my best two bass ever were caught from the promenade around our neck of the woods.
-One 11lbs, the other 9lb 4 but this was on bait and not on lures.
+However, my best two fish ever were caught from the promenade around our neck of the woods.
+One was 11 lbs, the other 9 lbs 4, but this was on bait and not on lures.
 You see, we have quite a lot of coastline around the South East Coast, but Thanet especially has its fair share of promenades.
-Realistically, I think promenades were built to stop that savage sea smashing up the coastline.
+Realistically, I think promenades were built to stop that savage sea from smashing up the coastline.
 But that’s only my opinion.

 Lure Fishing From the Prom

-Ultimately, I have told this story before but feel this post is more relevant to what we are talking about.
+Ultimately, I have told this story before but feel this post is more relevant to what we are discussing.
 One night, my friend Dave had been going around the rock pools collecting live prawns.
 He had gone and got a special bucket that would have an aerator (I think) to keep the prawns alive.
-It,s called a live bait bucket.
+It’s called a live bait bucket.

 So Why Was This Man Catching So Many Fish?

-Now fare play to the bloke but when people mention to me via email or blog post comment that they still haven’t caught a bass on a lure I have to laugh.
+Fair play to the bloke, but when people mention to me via email or blog post comment that they still haven’t caught a bass on a lure, I have to laugh.
 I could have stuck anyone with that bloke that night and would almost guarantee they would’ve caught a bass.
 The reason?
-They had just swarmed into the area in great numbers and they were on a feeding frenzy.
+They had just swarmed into the area in great numbers, and they were on a feeding frenzy.
 I have been a witness to this before on a few occasions.
-Trust me, it doesn’t happen very often.
-But the more you have fished the more likely you are to experience this epic behaviour.
+Trust me; it doesn’t happen very often.
+But the more you have fished, the more likely you are to experience this epic behaviour.
 Awesome.